Contact Us For Help

 Receptive and Expressive Language

-Receptive language disorders refers to difficulties in the understanding of or comprehension of language.
+Receptive language refers to the understanding of/or comprehension of language.

 Approach: 6-8 week block